donnybrilliant/terminal.sh/GAMEPLAY.md

 - `exploitation` - Learn how to exploit servers
 - `mining` - Learn cryptocurrency mining
 - `advanced_tools` - Learn about advanced exploitation tools
+- `privilege_escalation` - Learn how to escalate privileges
 - `story_missions` - Learn about story missions and exclusive rewards

 Tutorials have prerequisites, so complete them in order for the best learning experience.